biomedia-mira/blast-ct/README.md

 ```

 ## Inference on one image
-To run inference on one image using our pre-trained models:
+To run inference on one image using our pre-trained model:

 `blast-ct --input <path-to-input-image> --output <path-to-output-image> --device <device-id>`